 TERMS OF USE

-(xxx) is owned or controlled by (xxx).
-Your use of and access to (xxx) website, the (xxx) service, or any applications (including mobile applications) made available by (xxx) (together, “Service”) are governed by the following terms of use (“Terms”).
+Sympies is owned or controlled by M2Mrgs apps, Inc (Formerly appWings, Inc.) Your use of and access to Sympies website, the Sympies service, or any applications (including mobile applications) made available by M2Mrgs apps, Inc. (together, “Service”) are governed by the following terms of use (“Terms”).
 These Terms of Use affect your legal rights and obligations.
 By using the service, you agree to comply with and to be bound by these Terms.
 Otherwise, do not access or use the Service.

-Changes may be made upon these terms at (xxx’s) sole discretion and you will be immediately bound thereby upon posting through the Service.
-You are responsible for referring to the Service on an ongoing basis to keep up with our terms and fully understand the use of (xxx).
+Changes may be made upon these terms at the sole discretion of M2Mrgs apps, Inc. and you will be immediately bound thereby upon posting through the service.
+You are responsible for referring to the Service on an ongoing basis to keep up with our terms and fully understand the use of Sympies.

 I. PRIVACY POLICY